*Data is for week 7, February 9 - 15, 2019, and represents week-over-week change in performance metrics.

 Dwell for a single car is the total time, in hours, that a car spent in a given terminal.
 Aggregated dwell is calculated by dividing the total number of hours cars spent in terminals by the total count of cars dwell events (excludes bad-order cars, maintenance of way cars and stored cars).

-Please note: As of February 26, 2018, CSX updated its list of its ten largest terminals, reflecting changes to the volumes handled at terminals following the implementation of scheduled railroading.
-Hamlet, Cumberland and Willard were removed from the list, and Jacksonville, Rocky Mount and Chicago were added.
-The historic data file will continue to reflect CSX’s original list of ten terminals through the week of February 21, 2018, and has been updated for the revised terminal list from that date forward.
+Please note: As of February 2, 2019, CSX updated its list of the ten largest terminals, reflecting changes to the volumes handled at terminals following the implementation of scheduled railroading.
+Rocky Mount was removed from the list, and Baltimore added.
+The historic data file will continue to reflect CSX’s previous list of ten terminals through the week of February 1, 2019, and has been updated for the revised terminal list from that date forward.

 Cars online counts the number of active freight rail cars on lines operated by CSX, as determined by Raillnc, excluding rail cars that are being repaired, in storage, those that have been sold, or private cars dwelling at a customer location more than one day.
 Cars online is a weekly average of the total number of active cars reported on CSX lines each day from Saturday to Friday.